Learn the conditional (in)dependence structure with the Bayes factor using the matrix-F

 pcor_mat

-partial correltion matrix (posterior mean).
+partial correltion matrix (posterior mean).post_samp

 an object containing the posterior samples.